Anxiety is not new to us. After the pandemic, and now the unstable times we live in, it’s no surprise anxiety levels are creeping up and up.

 Our flight response kicks in.
 Our energy levels dip, and we feel groggy, contributing to an even bigger spike in anxiety.

-Prioritise getting enough sleep if you can.
+Prioritize getting enough sleep if you can.

 Reading to make yourself sleepy.

 Have a warm bubble bath and light some candles.
+Basically, relaxing before bed will help you fall asleep.

 Wait until you feel sleepy, then try going back to bed.